tari-labs/tari-university/layer2scaling/executive-summary/PITCHME.md

 ## How will this be Applicable to Tari?

-- Tari is a high-throughput protocol -> tens of thousands of transactions per second
+- Tari is a high-throughput protocol -> tens of thousands of transactions per second imagined
 - This will be impossible to do with parent block chain scaling solutions
 - Use cases:
   - EventCorp, the stadium owner